mono0926/widget-quiz/README.md

 ## Install

-Not released officially yet, but you can run from this project or install via these links.
+Not released officially yet, but you can run from the project or install via these links.

 - [iOS (TestFlight)](https://testflight.apple.com/join/lv0nu3lw)
 - [Android (Beta)](https://play.google.com/apps/testing/com.mono0926.widgetquiz)